 - 2 tbsp water

-- 2 tbsp cold-pressed oil I used argan, olive oil or any nut oil would do
+- 2 tbsp cold-pressed oil olive oil, or argan oil

 - 2 tbsp red onions or scallions chopped